Tulsidas: Birth

 Tulsidas was born on Saptami, the seventh day of Shukla Paksha, the bright half of the lunar Hindu calendar month Shraavana (July–August).
-This correlates with 1 August 1511 of the Gregorian calendar.
-Although as many as three places are mentioned as his birthplace, most scholars identify the place with Sookar Kshetra Soron, District Kasganj in Uttar Pradesh, a city on the banks of the river Ganga.
-In 2012 Sukarkhet Soron was declared officially by the government of Uttar Pradesh as the birthplace of Tulsi Das.
+This correlates with 11 August 1511 of the Gregorian calendar.
+Although as many as three places are mentioned as his birthplace, most scholars identify Soron in Kasganj, Uttar Pradesh, a city on the banks of the river Ganga.
+In 2012 Rajapur, Uttar Pradesh was declared officially by the government of Uttar Pradesh as the birthplace of Tulsi Das.
 His parents were Hulsi and Atmaram Dubey.
-Most sources identify him as a Sanadhya Brahmin of the Bharadwaj Gotra (lineage), although some sources claim he was a Kanyakubja or Saryupareen Brahmin.
+Most sources identify him as a Saryupareen Brahmin of the Bharadwaj Gotra (lineage).
+Tulsidas and Sir George Grierson give the year of his birth as Vikram 1568 (1511 CE).

-There is difference of opinion among biographers regarding the year of birth of Tulsidas.
-Many sources rely on Veni Madhav Das' account in the Mula Gosain Charita, which gives the year of Tulsidas' birth as Vikrami Samvat 1554 (1497 CE).
-These sources include Shivlal Pathak, popular editions of Ramcharitmanas (Gita Press, Naval Kishore Press and Venkateshvar Press), Edwin Greaves, Hanuman Prasad Poddar, Ramanand Sarasvati, Ayodhyanath Sharma, Ramchandra Shukla, Narayandas, and Rambhadracharya.
-A second group of biographers led by Gosvami Tulsidas of Soron and Sir George Grierson give the year as Vikram 1568 (1511 CE).
 These biographers include Ramkrishna Gopal Bhandarkar, Ramghulam Dwivedi, James Lochtefeld, Swami Sivananda and others.
 The year 1497 appears in many current-day biographies in India and in popular culture.
 Biographers who disagree with this year argue that it makes the life span of Tulsidas equal 126 years, which in their opinion is unlikely if not impossible.
 In contrast, Ramchandra Shukla says that an age of 126 is not impossible for a Mahatma (great soul) like Tulsidas.
 The Government of India and provincial governments celebrated the 500th birth anniversary of Tulsidas in the year 2011 CE, according to the year of Tulsidas' birth in popular culture.